mcgtrt/go-puerto/README.md

 ```
 [build]
-bin = "./tmp/go-puerto" // replace with your own project name
+bin = "./tmp/REPLACE-ME-HERE"
-cmd = "make air-build"
 ```

 ## Environmental variables

-This project is fully equipped with basic setup with validation mechanisms.
+This project is fully equipped with basic setup and validation mechanisms.
 That's why it's vital to setup all these keys in local `.env` file in the root directory (or in the `launch.json` file if you're using it for VSCode):

 ```
 # GENERAL